JetBrains/intellij-sdk-docs/topics/basics/getting_started/setting_up_environment.md

 ### Add JDK and IntelliJ Platform Plugin SDK

-The first step of configuring a UI theme plugin SDK is adding the JDK.
+The first step of configuring a theme plugin SDK is adding the JDK.

 > When targeting 2020.3 and later only, using Java 11 is required.
 > See the [IntelliJ project migrates to Java 11](https://blog.jetbrains.com/platform/2020/09/intellij-project-migrates-to-java-11/) blog post for details.